iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_px4_flight_controller.rst

 ESC Index
 **********
 The ESC index determines the index of the value in a :ref:`uavcan.equipment.esc.RawCommand <dronecan_messages_raw_command>` message the motor will listen to.
 To be able to control each motor individually, each motor should have a unique ESC index.
-By default, the ESC index of Veriq modules is set to 0.
+By default, the ESC index of Vertiq modules is set to 0.

-**Vertiq modules do not currently support automatic ESC enumeration, it is necessary to manually assign a node ID to each module on the bus.** Unlike the node IDs, it is not necessary to reboot the module for a change to the ESC index to take effect.
+**Vertiq modules do not currently support automatic ESC enumeration, it is necessary to manually assign an ESC index to each module on the bus.** Unlike the node IDs, it is not necessary to reboot the module for a change to the ESC index to take effect.

 The `PX4 documentation <https://docs.px4.io/v1.11/en/peripherals/uavcan_escs.html#esc-setup>`_ provides some details on how to set up the ESC indices to integrate properly with your